oceanplacid/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-7-create_global_variable creates a global variable called BEST with value School 8-true_knowledge adds 128 and the value of a variable called TRUEKNOWLEDGE 9-divide_and_rule divides variable POWER by variable DIVIDE
+7-create_global_variable creates a global variable called BEST with value School 8-true_knowledge adds 128 and the value of a variable called TRUEKNOWLEDGE 9-divide_and_rule divides variable POWER by variable DIVIDE 10-love_exponent_breath creates a script that raises BREATH  to the power of LOVE